How webhooks work

 - Return 200 quickly - Process webhooks asynchronously.
 Return a 200 status immediately and handle the event in a background job.

 - Handle duplicates - Webhooks may be delivered more than once.
-Use the event ID or settlement state to make your handler idempotent.
+Use the settlement ID plus state to make your handler idempotent.

 - Verify signatures - Always verify the HMAC signature before processing.
 Reject unsigned or invalid requests.